 The relocatable file is produced by the assembler or compiler.
 It contains information required by the linker to construct an absolute file.
-This file consists of the following six types of records (see figure 8-39):
+This file consists of the following six types of records (see Figure 8-39):

-- Program Description Record (one per file)
+- o Program Description Record (one per file)

-- Global Symbols Record
+- o Global Symbols Record

-- Data Record
+- o Data Record

-- External Symbols Record
+- o External Symbols Record

-- Local Symbols Record (optional)
+- o Local Symbols Record (optional)

-- End Record (one per file)
+- o End Record (one per file)